Rideau Hall: Architecture

 Rideau Hall's main entrance is part of the Mappin block.
 To honour Queen Elizabeth II, the doorway was, on 1 July 2017 (the sesquicentennial of Confederation, in the 65th year of Elizabeth's reign), named the Queen's Entrance by Governor General David Johnston in a ceremony attended by Prince Charles and his wife, Camilla, Duchess of Cornwall.
 The bronze grilles on the doors are formed into a geometric pattern meant to represent infrastructure associated with settlement, including the Canadian Pacific Railway, while circular etching on the glass panels evokes indigenous cultures and the vertical lines echo paintings by Tom Thomson.
 The exterior handles are each fashioned from paired bronze dowels with elements, attached at top and bottom, formed from the same metal to appear as twigs.
 Inside, the push-plates, also of bronze, each have one of the supporters from the Royal Coat of Arms of Canada carved into them.
 Affixed to the exterior wall next to the entrance is a plaque made of forged and carved bronze shaped to appear as seven short, vertical planks of driftwood joined by a horizontal scroll in polished brass, bearing the words The Queen's Entrance / Entrée de la reine, under the crowned royal cypher of Elizabeth II.
 These pieces, along with the grilles, were made by artist and blacksmith Cairn Cunnane.

 For formal arrivals at the main door, this addition also included a porte-cochère with three arched openings between columns resting on the foundations of posts that supported the McKay villa's porte-cochère.
 The centre opening is topped with a carved stone rendition of the shield of the Royal Arms of Canada as it appeared between 1868 and 1870.
 All the arches can be fitted during the winter with fanlights and glass doors to provide an enclosed space in which to exit cars.

+On the third floor of the Mappin block is the apartment for aides-de-camp.
+It is from the kitchen within that apartment that the flagpole can be reached via a ladder and an attic space.
-Further projects that were completed by 1914 were the addition in 1912 of the Long Gallery to the east of the Tent Room, and the enlargement of the State Dining Room.

-Off the Long Gallery is the Verandah, added in 1927.
-It is a simple, stucco-clad structure containing one room with large windows and French doors overlooking the upper terrace lawn in the corner between the Dufferin and Monck Wings.
+Further projects that were completed by 1914 were the enargement in 1912 of the state dining room and addition of the long gallery to the east of the tent room.
+Off the long gallery is the verandah, added in 1927.
+It is a simple, stucco-clad structure containing one room with large windows and French doors overlooking the upper terrace lawn in the corner between the Dufferin and Monck wings.
 Between the windows are half-round and flat classical pilasters.
 A set of stairs leads from the French doors to the upper terrace.